harshitsingh162004/janSaarthi/README.md

 ---

-## 📸 Screenshots

-_(Add relevant UI screenshots of both app and web portal here)_

----

-## 🛡️ License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

 ## 🤝 Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.